-There followed a back-foot cover drive off Akram — so magical that even the Pakistani spectators stood up to applaud.
+There followed a back-foot cover drive off Wasim — so magical that even the Pakistani spectators stood up to applaud.
 The horns and bugles echoed in a loud chorus across the ground.
 It seemed that the dismissals of Sehwag and Ganguly were trivial matters that had been dealt with effortlessly.

 But he had to go on.
 There was a lot of work still to be done.
 Waqar was punched off the back-foot through extra-cover for four; Kaif got going too, cover-driving Waqar for another elegant four.
 Tendulkar flicked Waqar for four to bring up the hundred for India.

-With the score on 126 for two, Tendulkar suffered from cramps.
+With the score on 126 for 2, Tendulkar suffered from cramps.
 For a while, everything seemed to be fine.
 After a few minutes of massaging, he was back to business, hitting one from Razzaq straight past the bowler for four.
 However, Tendulkar looked to be in discomfort once again, stretching his legs to get things back to normal.

 Sachin Tendulkar receives medical attention in the 2003 Pool A match against Pakistan at Centurion © Getty Images

 He ran normally, though, and flicked Shahid Afridi past mid-wicket for a powerful four to bring up his 12,000th ODI run.
 Kaif pulled a horrible long-hop from Afridi for another four.
 The 100-run partnership for the third wicket came up soon afterwards, Kaif’s contribution being only 31.
 It was then that Kaif dragged one from Afridi on to his stumps.
-At 155 for three after 21.4 overs, the match still under India’s control.
+At 155 for 3 after 21.4 overs, the match was still under India’s control.

 Dravid walked out.
 The situation was tailor-made for him — all he needed was to be at the wicket and provide the strike to Tendulkar.
 The great man, meanwhile, seemed unperturbed as he drove Razzaq off the back-foot through extra-cover for another four.
 The pain kept coming back to deter him — he now had cramps at more frequent intervals, especially when running for hard-pressed singles.